 E-600: Attendance Standards, Notice, and Reporting Requirements

 E-601: Attendance Standards

+Boards must provide parents with the information on how to access the automated attendance-tracking system through the TX3C: KinderSmart or KinderSign applications.

-Boards must ensure that parents are notified of the following:
+Quick reference cards are available at: https://tx3c.info/index.php/parents-and-sponsors/qrcs-quick-reference-cards-for-sponsors/.Boards must ensure that parents are notified of the following:

 Parents must ensure that the eligible child attends on a regular basis consistent with the child’s authorization for enrollment.